evelynnchen-cmu/SmartCookie/README.md

 ## Tech Decisions
 - OCR (Parsing Images): OpenAI API vs. AWS Textract, Google Cloud Vision
+   - Chose OpenAI's gpt4o-mini model because it was best suited for our use case and was the most cost effective.
 - PDFKit vs. OpenAI API parse pdf
    - Chose PDFKit over OpenAI for parsing to optimize for local processing and cost efficiency.

 ## Testing Issues
-Based on what was mentioned in lecture, we did not do UI tests.
+Based on what was mentioned in lecture that UI tests are very slow and fragile, we did not do them.
 We recognize that this impacted our testing code coverage because much of our code logic is in views. :)

 We also made the decision to write most of our tests using Firebase directly, rather than using mocks.
 We felt that testing with the real Firebase environment would allow us to ensure no discrepancies between our app and Firebase services, as well as validate the end-to-end functionality of our app.
 A limitation of this approach is that amount of extra calls we would be making to Firebase while testing, as well as the potential for messing up our app's data if tests are not properly teared down.